-Hull City striker Matty Fryatt struck twice for their 2-0 FA Cup win at Southend United.
+Hull striker Fryatt nets twice in FA Cup win over Southend

 Fryatt's second-half double proved enough for victory at Roots Hall over former Tigers manager Phil Brown.

 Tigers boss Steve Bruce said: "I would not expect a team of mine to roll over just because we are coming here in the cup, so they showed the right desire and attitude.

 "The pitch was difficult, and towards the end it was awful conditions, a typical cup tie, sometimes in football you have to roll up your sleeves and we did that in abundance today to get through."

 Bruce feels the competition offers him the chance to fully utilise the squad.